AbishekThapa/yelp-insights-analytics/README.md

 1.  **ETL Pipeline (`etl_pipeline.py`)**: A robust Python script that handles the end-to-end process of reading the Yelp JSON files, performing basic data cleaning and transformation, and efficiently loading the data into a structured PostgreSQL database.

 2.  **Data Analysis (`analysis.ipynb`)**: A Jupyter Notebook that serves as the analytical workbench.
-It connects to the populated database, executes SQL queries to aggregate and filter data, and uses the Plotly library to create a rich set of interactive visualizations to answer key business questions.
+It connects to the populated database, executes SQL queries to aggregate and filter data, and uses the Matplotlib library to create a rich set of interactive visualizations to answer key business questions.

 For a detailed report of the insights discovered during the analysis, please see the **[FINDINGS.md](FINDINGS.md)** file.